Dual Diagnosis Treatment Center in Florida

 Ongoing Psychiatric Evaluations

 Dual diagnosis treatment involves a variety of approaches, including receiving the care of a psychiatrist.
 Once you are clean and sober and are no longer feeling withdrawal symptoms after detox treatment, you can begin to separate out what emotional states were from drugs and alcohol, and what can be attributed to an underlying psychiatric condition.
 Ongoing psychiatric assessments monitor your condition for changes.
-These evaluations are necessary to provide patients with the most accurate psychological diagnosis and rapid-fire responses to avoid crisis in a patient’s condition.
+These evaluations are necessary to provide patients with the most accurate psychological diagnosis and rapid-fire responses to avoid a crisis in a patient’s condition.

 Medical Protocols for Dual Diagnosis Disorders